giry-dev/mangrove-docs/docs/developers/strat-lib/guides/approvals.md

 The [Forwarder](../background/offer-maker/forwarder.md) building block provides a base for maker contracts that manage offers belonging to several offer owners.

 A basic Forwarder strategy is to assume that the funds of each offer comes from its owner's addres.
-In such cases, the offer owners need to approve the maker contract's %%router|router%% for outbound token transfer.
+In such cases, the offer owners need to approve the maker contract's [router](/docs/developers/terms/router.md) for outbound token transfer.

 Please refer to the section on the [Forwarder building block](../background/offer-maker/forwarder.md) and to the API Reference for the [Forwarder](../technical-references/code/strats/src/strategies/offer_forwarder/abstract/Forwarder.md) base for further reading.

 <!-- #### Example -->

-The schematic diagram below illustrates the case, where a maker contract manages offers with a %%router|router%%.
-Such a maker contract may be implemented with the [Forwarder](../background/offer-maker/forwarder.md) building block combined with a %%router|router%%.
+The schematic diagram below illustrates the case, where a maker contract manages offers with a [router](/docs/developers/terms/router.md).
+Such a maker contract may be implemented with the [Forwarder](../background/offer-maker/forwarder.md) building block combined with a [router](/docs/developers/terms/router.md).

 In this case,
 * the router needs approval to transfer outbound from the offer owner and needs approval to transfer inbound from the maker contract.